cdaringe/rad/assets/site/0005-manual.md

 #### Make tasks

 Make tasks are in honor of [gnu make](https://www.gnu.org/software/make/).
-Our make task is not feature complete with a proper make task--but it does have one essential core parity--providing an api to access _only files that have changed_ since the last task run.
+Our make task is intentionally not feature complete with the proper make task--but it does have an essential core parity--providing an API to access _only files that have changed_ since the last task run.
 More specifically, it offers an API to access only files that have been modified _since_ the `target` has been last modified. `target` is make-speak for an output file.